 where side-chain packing search is performed using a deterministic searching algorithm

 combining self-energy checking, dead-end elimination theorems, and tree decomposition.

 The large-scale benchmark tests showed that FASPR outperforms the current state-of-the-art

 protein side-chain packers on both native and non-native backbones with higher accuracy

-in terms of side-chain dihedral angle (Chi1-4) recovery rate and RMSD.
-FASPR is also much faster than these packers
+in terms of both side-chain dihedral angle (Χ1-4) recovery rate and RMSD with a much faster computational speed.

 Please direct questions and inquiries to our Service System Discussion Board or contact Dr. Xiaoqiang Huang.